MaartenDesnouck/speeddating-matching/README.md

 Run the application using python2.7:<br>
 `./app.py` or `python app.py`

--- Maarten Desnouck, 18 januari 2015
+-- Maarten Desnouck, 18 februari 2018